 Addend Analytics is a Microsoft Power BI-partner based in Mumbai, India.
 Apart from being authorized for Power BI implementations, Addend has successfully executed Power BI projects for 100+ clients across sectors like Financial Services, Banking, Insurance, Retail, Sales, Manufacturing, Real estate, Logistics, and Healthcare in countries like the US, Europe, Switzerland, and Australia.
 Get a free consultation now by emailing us at email@example.com.

 I hope the new normal is treating you well there.

-Yeah so, whenever a BI expert thinks of an out-of-the-box impact through visualizations, Custom Visuals is one of the big ideas that comes into the mind.
+Yeah, so, whenever a BI expert thinks of an out-of-the-box impact through visualizations, Power BI Custom Visuals is one of the big ideas that come into mind.

 Are Custom Visuals really safe???